 Instead, it flips our expectations.
 Ally gets plugged into the 21st-century pop machine — high-dazzle robotic choreography, a new glam look with flaming red hair, the whole media swirl, complete with meticulously timed rollout performance on “Saturday Night Live” — and we realize that the film is playing off Lady Gaga’s own rise.
 The fascination of this is that instead of satirizing Ally’s journey as some sort of plunge into synthetic marketing decadence, the movie says, in essence: This is the new landscape, same as the old landscape.
 Next to Jackson’s world, it looks “inauthentic” (and viewers of a certain age may automatically view it that way), but Jackson’s world probably looked inauthentic to the generation before it.
 The movie says that in pop (as in life), it’s always time for the old ways to die, and for the new ways to be born.

 The best version of “A Star Is Born” has always been the 1954 George Cukor version: moody, purplish, extravagant, driven by Judy Garland’s self-dramatizing fever.
 The scene you remember best from it, apart from Garland singing “The Man That Got Away,” is James Mason’s demented drunken slap of Garland during the Academy Awards — one of the most outrageous moments in movie history.
 In the new “Star Is Born,” Bradley Cooper pays homage to that moment, in a scene set at the Grammys, and actually tops it in outrageousness, in sick-joke masochistic power.
 And he does it convincingly.
-That’s part of the magnetic pull of this version — it, too, is a romance heightened by the seductive cruel mirror of showbiz.
+That’s part of the magnetic pull of this version — it, too, is a romance heightened by the cruel mirror of showbiz.
 Yet it has a naked humanity that leaves you wowed.
-These two people, the rising star and the fading star, are locked in a love as true as it is torn, and both of them, by the end, become us.
-“A Star Is Born” is more than a throwback — it’s a reminder of the scrappy grand passion that movies are all about.
+These two people, the rising star and the fading star, are locked in a love as true as it is torn, and by the end of the movie they’ve both become us.
+“A Star Is Born” is a reminder of the scrappy grand passion that movies are all about.